 Jarrad exhibited a behaviour while at Stepping Stones school at Denton Holme, Carlisle.
 Often time, his teachers would report to his parents that their son doesn’t like staying inside the classroom.
 Rather, he would prefer to go outside to kick his football.

 The report on the behaviour of their child wasn’t surprising to Donna and Paul – Jarrad Branthwaite’s parents.
-Before the teacher said that, Donna and Paul already knew their boy loves to be with the soccer ball and around ball games from the onset.
+Before the teacher said that, Donna and Paul already knew their boy loved to be with the soccer ball and around ball games from the onset.

-When little Jarrad attended Wigton Infant School, he always carries a football with him – before his Dad goes to drop him at school.
+When little Jarrad attended Wigton Infant School, he always carries a football with him – before his Dad went to drop him at school.
 The youngster (with a deep love for the soccer ball) would kick it all the way home with both his right and cool left foot.

-At the age of six, Jarrad Branthwaite’s parents decided to see if their boy would enjoy the transfer of his solo ball kicking hobby into a junior team environment.
+At the age of six, Jarrad Branthwaite’s parents decided to see if their boy would enjoy the transfer of his solo ball-kicking hobby into a junior team environment.
 Paul and Donna took their son to an academy (Abbeytown FC), with the mindset that he needs time to settle.

 Jarrad Branthwaite’s parents took him to the academy to enrol with the team.
 Starting life there was hard, as he didn’t have the confidence to play with the boys.
 Jarrad was the type of kid who wanted to play football but was scared to mix with other kids at the academy.

 Paul took his son there for a period of four weeks.
 Still, Jarrad didn’t get involved.
 In the fifth week, one of their coaches (Geoff Grainger), took little Jarrad to the side and said some motivating words to him.
 Had he not done that, Jarrad might not have continued.